 Nash said a pivotal part the organizers have to play in the event is providing balanced perspectives on these events by finding speakers who might not share the same views.
 She said the main goal of the event is to provide a safe space where as a community, people can work together through the discomfort they may feel about the conflict.

-“I think a lot of conversations around Palestine and Israel have been in bad faith, we just assume the other person’s position and assume the other person is out to get us,” Nash said.
+“I think a lot of conversations around Palestine and Israel have been in bad faith, and we just assume the other person’s position and assume the other person is out to get us,” Nash said.
 “So, building a space where people can ask the questions that they need to ask with a strong amount of trust in the room, that feels safe and welcoming and where we are able to take each other in good faith seems really important to me.”

 Mabrouk, who is one of the organizers of the event, said he is frustrated with the seemingly never-ending conflict in Israel and Gaza that briefly captures people’s interest with every violent flare-up until the news cycle moves on.
 With the panelists’ academic expertise and by providing historical context and analysis, he hopes the event will open discussion and attendees leave with some optimism.